FrozenNode/Laravel-Administrator/docs/field-type-relationship.md

 		'title' => 'Actors',
 		'name_field' => 'full_name',
 		'autocomplete' => true,
-		'num_options' => 5,
+		'num_options' => 5, //default is 10
-		'search_fields' => array("CONCAT(first_name, ' ', last_name)"),
+		'search_fields' => array("CONCAT(first_name, ' ', last_name)"), //default is array([name_field])
 	)

 A relationship field with `autocomplete` set to `true` will wait for a user to type in a value.

 Once a value is typed in, the `num_options` option determines how many results are returned to the user for each search.

 The `search_fields` option should be an array of valid SQL select fields that can be searched with the `LIKE` operator.
 In the above example, the admin user will be able to search for "Liam N" and get "Liam Neeson" back.
+The default value for this field is just the name_field supplied in all relationship fields.

 <a name="constraining-relationships"></a>
 ## Constraining Relationships